vandydata/peakScout/aws/README.md

 ## EC2 instance (one time setup)
 ```

-## Push container to ECR repository - S3 to EC2 to ECR (not preferred, this is a workaround)
+## WORKAROUND - Push container to ECR repository - S3 to EC2 to ECR (not preferred, this is a workaround)

 This is for when you cannot push directly from local machine to ECR due to network restrictions or permission issues..